-AMI Imaging Center
+AMI Imaging Centre

 The AMI Imaging Centre is a free-to-use, state of the art microscopy facility accessible to all biomedical researchers performing not-for-profit research at an institution in Africa.